whs/kyou/docs/widgets.md

 The renderer is also a subclass of Backbone.View.
 The renderer is automatically initialized with the model set to the associated model.
 Renderer view is not persistent.
 Subsequential render will create new renderer.

 Apart from the usual `render` method, the renderer class also can supply the `javascripts` and/or `stylesheets` attributes.
 Both are an array (or a function that returns an array) of JavaScripts/CSS files to load.
 The injection of JavaScripts/CSS is run after all the widgets have been loaded.
 If any member of the attributes is a multiline string (have \n inside) it is treated as inline script.
+Also, `resources` attribute exists for resource file required for rendering this widget and will be copied to the output file.
+These files are not automatically loaded to the page in any ways.
+Do not use external URL in `resources` (but you can use them in other attributes) and you can point this to a folder to copy the entire folder.

-When the packaging process is run, all resource files pointed to by `javascripts` and `stylesheets` in the local filesystem is copied into the package.
+When the packaging process is run, all resource files pointed to by `javascripts`, `stylesheets` and `resources` in the local filesystem is copied into the package.
 Also, for security only files in the `assets` folder and `files` folder can be copied.
 If you're writing widget, put your files in the `files` folder.

 Similar to the configuration system, the render target is supplied in `this.el` or `this.$el`.
 Usually you don't need to replace the element if your view configuration is correct but if you need to do, study how from the h1 widget.